Mixbook/mixbook_http_client.ts/README.md

 expect(json.data).to.eq("ok");
 ```

-It only matches mocked requests by URL.
-It doesn't currently take request headers/body into account.
+By default, it only matches mocked requests by URL.
+If you want it to take request headers/body into account,
+you can use constructor arguments `shouldUseBody` and `shouldUseHeaders`.

+By default, if you make several requests that match the same URL (and optionally headers/body), it will return
+the same mocked response.
+If you want to test a sequence of requests (like first `/foo` returns `{data: "foo"}`,
+second `/foo` returns `{data: "bar"}`, you can use `isRepeating: false` constructor argument.

 ### Retryable client

 You can also make your client "retryable" by wrapping it into `RetryableHttpClient`.
 It also implements
-`IHttpClient` and its call methods return `IHttpClientSession`.
-It will retry the request if the retry
+`IHttpClient`.
+It will retry the request if the retry condition is true (by default it's - 3 additional
-condition is true (by default it is - 3 additional attempts for GET requests which are failed or with >=500
+attempts for GET requests which are failed or with >=500 status code), after some delay.
+It's a proxy
-status code), after some delay.
-It's a proxy class, so you use it by wrapping another http client:
+class, so you use it by wrapping another http client:

 ```ts
 import {BrowserHttpClient} from "mixbook-http-client/build/browser";